Angle-Based Sensor Network Localization: Distributed ASNL via Inter-Sensor Communications

 \section{Distributed ASNL via Inter-Sensor Communications}

-Solving ASNL in a centralized manner requires that all sensors are capable of transmitting information to a unified central unit, which generates high computation and communication load in practice.
-Although the algorithms in \cite{Kalbat15,Zheng19,You19,Miller19} can solve decomposed ASNL in a distributed fashion, all the required data should be collected in a central unit beforehand.
-Moreover, the algorithms in \cite{Kalbat15,Zheng19,You19,Miller19} cannot be distributively executed by assigning each subtask to a sensor node.
+Solving ASNL in a centralized manner requires all sensors to transmit information to a unified central unit, which generates high computation and communication load in practice.
+Although the algorithms in \cite{You19,Miller19,Kalbat15,Zheng19} can solve decomposed ASNL in a distributed fashion, all the required data should be collected in a central unit beforehand.
+Moreover, the algorithms in \cite{You19,Miller19,Kalbat15,Zheng19} cannot be distributively executed by assigning each subtask to a sensor node.

 In this section, we propose a distributed algorithm for ASNL, where each sensor computes its own position by using only local information obtained from its neighbors.
-The sensing measurements between each pair of neighboring sensors are still relative bearings in their own local coordinate frames.
+The sensing measurements between neighboring sensors are still relative bearings in their own local coordinate frames.
 Similar to most of the existing distributed optimization references, we assume that each sensor is able to communicate with its neighbors.
-Note that it would be impossible for a sensor to localize itself if it has no access to exact positions of neighbors, while such information, could be obtained via communications from neighbors that have been localized.
+Note that it would be impossible for a sensor to localize itself if it has no access to exact positions of neighbors.

-{Distributed bearing-based localization algorithms in \cite{Trinh18,Li19} can also be implemented when relative bearing measurements are measured in local coordinate frames.
+Distributed bearing-based localization algorithms in \cite{Trinh18,Li19} can also be implemented when relative bearing measurements are measured in local coordinate frames.
 However, they require the sensors to cooperatively obtain bearing measurements in a unified coordinate frame via frequent inter-sensor communications.
-Different with them, our distributed protocol to be proposed only requires finite time inter-sensor communications, thereby saves a lot of communication costs.}
+In contrast, our distributed protocol only requires finite time inter-sensor communications, thereby saves a significant amount of communication costs.